PeeteKeesel/gnn-for-drug-response-prediction/.ipynb_checkpoints/README-checkpoint.md

   - [x] once all models are running, convert to `.py` files instead of notebooks
 - [x] Convert to non-notebook `.py` code
     - [x] include setting of args from terminal
+- [x] Log the outputs to a different file in the `performances` folder instead of printing
+- [x] track and save run-time per epoch in the performance output
+- [x] Include `combined_score` threshold in the args & in the processor
+- [x] Include `gdsc` database filter in the args & in the processor
+    - for now working for GDSC2
-- [ ] include GDSC 1 data as well; check shift in ln(IC50)'s and think about strategy to meaningful combine both in single dataset (see TODO)
+- [ ] (optional for now) include GDSC 1 data as well; check shift in ln(IC50)'s and think about strategy to meaningful combine both in single dataset (see TODO)
   - [ ] Combine both GDSC1 and GDSC2 in an complete dataset to increase training data (see TODO)
 - [ ] run GNNExplainer on the graph branches of the bi-modal networks
-- [ ] Log the outputs to a different file in the `performances` folder instead of printing
 - [ ] Include `dropout` parameter from args to the networks
 - [ ] Include args to performe multiple experiments for different seeds per model
-- [x] track and save run-time per epoch in the performance output
-- [ ] Include `combined_score` threshold in the args & in the processor
-- [ ] Include `gdsc` database filter in the args & in the processor
+- [x] Run Graph-Tab approach with GAT instead of GCN
+    - model is not overfitted anymore; also remved batch normalization between the GAT layers and replaced global_mean_pool with global_max_pool

 __Networks__: